MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 I argue that engaging in these attacks are a problem in itself, as a principal must be that political compromise and listening to others point of view is a necessary first step to create a stronger society for all.
 Until we have the ability for everyone to live in personalised universes that match our newsfeeds, we must find ways to co-exist.
 This is not to say that truths must always be 'other sided' with lies.
 But it does demand that we examine why the other side exists beyond "they are stupid", and to identify the reasons how they arrived at that position.
 Co-existence is obviously not achieved by thinking the other side is "evil" and your point of view must be imposed on them for their own self-good.

 This is also not healthy for your own side.
-Peer policing exists and those in the centre are most at risk at not keeping up with the current party line, for which means failure to will leave you branded as a conspirator.
-This encourages the default positions to get more and more extreme - the Brexiteer's movement to more and more hard versions of Brexit over time is an example.
+Peer policing exists and those in the centre are most at risk at not keeping up with the current party line, the penalty for failure leaving you branded as a conspirator.
+This encourages default positions to get more and more extreme - the Brexiteer's movement to harder versions of Brexit over time is an example.

-This has left a widening political centre that is less vocal than those on the extreme wings in the fear they will be branded as an outsider (see ['cancel culture'](https://harpers.org/a-letter-on-justice-and-open-debate/)), weakening society as minority views become louder, disregarding the silent central majority.
+This has left a widening political centre that is less vocal than those on the extreme wings in the fear they will be branded as an outsider (see ['cancel culture'](https://harpers.org/a-letter-on-justice-and-open-debate/)), a weakening society as minority views become louder and existing institutions get discredited and a disregarding of a silent central majority.

 Another example are the Trump and Brexit votes from 2016.
 An outraged Left could not see why someone on the Right would want to vote for such disruptive changes, as they believed the majority were benefiting from the status-quo, and the media agreed.